Larry Prince represents secured creditors and debtors in bankruptcy proceedings and in complex credit transactions.

-Mr. Prince's clients include banks, commercial lending and leasing companies, and other financial institutions located throughout the United States.
-Mr. Prince also represents lenders and borrowers in secured and unsecured credit facilities, ESOP transactions, workout and restructuring of problem loans and leases, multibank participations and syndications, and regulatory and consumer law compliance.
+Larry’s clients include banks, commercial lending institutions, leasing companies, and other financial institutions located throughout the United States.
+He also represents lenders and borrowers in secured and unsecured credit facilities, ESOP transactions, workout and restructuring of problem loans, and leases and multibank participations and syndications.

-Mr. Prince has published several articles regarding various aspects of bankruptcy and commercial law and is a frequent lecturer on topics relating to bankruptcy, financial institutions, and commercial law.
-He served as a visiting professor at the University of Idaho School of Law, and he published an article in The Idaho Law Review, “Ethical Issues Facing Idaho Bankruptcy Practitioners.”
+Larry has published several articles regarding various aspects of bankruptcy and commercial law and has lectured numerous times on topics relating to bankruptcy, financial institutions, and commercial law.
+He has also served as a visiting professor at the University of Idaho School of Law.